trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/ko/case-80-zhaozhous-newborn.md

 ---
-title: "Case 86: Yunmen and the Radiance Within"
+title: "Yunmen and the Radiance Within"
-meta_title: "Case 86: Yunmen and the Radiance Within"
+meta_title: "Yunmen and the Radiance Within"
-description: "Case 86: Yunmen and the Radiance Within"
+description: "Yunmen and the Radiance Within"
 date: 2024-09-12
 image: "/images/image-placeholder.jpg"
 types: ["Type 1"]